 Entwistle was the least visible member of the band, and his bass solos on this song threw off directors when The Who would perform the song on TV shows.
 When it got to his part, the cameras would often go to Pete Townshend, and his fingers wouldn't be moving.
 Entwistle played the solos using a pick, since their manager Kit Lambert didn't think fingers recorded well.
 Most of Entwistle's next recordings were done with fingers.

 The BBC refused to play this at first because they did not want to offend people with stutters.
 When it became a huge hit, they played it.

-In 1965, Daltrey claimed he would kill himself before reaching 30 because he didn't want to get old.
-He continued to performs the song, explaining that it is about an attitude, not a physical age.
+In 1965, Roger Daltrey stood by this song's lyric and claimed he would kill himself before reaching 30 because he didn't want to get old.
+When he did get older, he answered the inevitable questions about the "hope I die before I get old" line by explaining that it is about an attitude, not a physical age.

-In September 1967, The Who performed this on The Smothers Brothers Comedy Hour.
-Moon set his drums to explode after the performance, but the technical crew had already done so.
-The resulting explosion burned Townshend's hair and permanently damaged his hearing.
+On September 17, 1967, The Who performed this song on The Smothers Brothers Comedy Hour.
+Keith Moon set his drums to explode after the performance, but the technical crew had already done so.
+The resulting explosion burned Pete Townshend's hair and permanently damaged his hearing.

 Shel Talmy, who produced this track, was fired the next year.
 Talmy filed a lawsuit and won extensive royalties from future albums.

 The ending of this song is electric mayhem, with Keith Moon pounding anything he can find on his drum kit and Townshend flipping his pickups on an off, something he also did on the album opener "Out in the Street."
 Townshend and Daltrey go back and forth on the vocals, intentionally stomping on each other to add to the chaos.